 The BoP and an individual's place in the economy

-- Is he a worker, a capitalist - Is he a net saver, an investor or living off of borrowed funds etc.
+- We can see whether he is he a worker, a capitalist... - Is he a net saver, an investor or living off of borrowed funds etc.?

 There is no reason to worry about an "unfavourable" BoP